gwcloudlab/exp-load-test/README.md

 - `config`: which contains a copy of configurations for the load generator and web server.
 These configs are copied with the experiment because the configurations might change between experiments and you might want to keep a record of the configurations used for each experiment.
     - `loadgen`: contains the configurations for the load generator, including the k6 script and any additional parameters passed to the k6 run command.
     - `server`: contains the configurations for the web server.
+    - `experiment.json`: this file contains the json configuration of the experiment that was specified in the `experiments.json` file.
 - `metrics`: contains the metrics collected during the experiment.
     - `loadgen`: this directory contains the metrics of the load generator.
         - `error.log`: this file contains the logs of the load generator